planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-We can Insert new features into layers via WFS-T. Let’s add a new city to our earth:cities layer.
+We can Insert new features into layers via WFS-T. Let's add a new city to our earth:cities layer.

 --------------------------------------------------